 Just as your use of imagery and video merit brand consideration, so too do the decisions you take about fonts.
 In order for brands to speak effectively to their audience, everything from white space to font sizes to font types needs to be carefully coordinated.

-Why typesetting is so important
+Why picking the right typefaces for the web is so important

 A typographic hierarchy ensures that consistent fonts are used across the typical hierarchy of headings that divide text into more readable chunks.